Search

 Geological Assessment and AI-aided Exploration

-Computer vision tools are used for rock typing based on images of rock samples extracted from the wells.
+Computer vision tools can perform rock typing based on images of rock samples extracted from the wells.
 Therefore, deep neural networks (DNN) are applied.
 Traditional methods of petrophysical interpretation are time-consuming, and the results depend strongly on the human expert (subjectivity).

 In tests, the ML model’s accuracy was 92% compared to manual interpretation and about 1,000 times faster than the manual method.
 Interestingly, the study found that the second manual interpretation showed an accuracy of 91% compared to a second manual interpretation.